mewmewdevart/42SP_Basecamp/README.md

 # 42-Basecamp
+👩🏾‍💻 **42 Ecole - São Paulo:**<br>
-👩🏾‍💻 42 São Paulo is a free Higher Education school with Software Engineering training, where you learn and teach on a 24-hour campus.
+42 São Paulo is a free Higher Education school with Software Engineering training, where you learn and teach on a 24-hour campus.

+📦 **Repository:**<br>
+Repository of exercises developed during the second Basecamp (Piscine) of 42 São Paulo that took place between days 29/March and 17/April.
+I am will probably continue to update this repository with more exercises solved.

 ⚡**Skills**